island-is/island.is/README.md

 ./scripts/run-db-proxy.sh
 ```

 It will try to get your AWS credentials from your environment variables and from your `~/.aws/credentials` file.
-We're currently not able to get AWS credentials from an AWS profile configured using AWS SSO.
-You will need to visit your AWS account and export the credentials manually or add them to your `~/.aws/credentials` file.
 You can find more instructions [here](handbook/repository/aws-secrets.md#using-aws-session).

-{% hint style="info" %}
-You will be able to find the credentials needed to open the development services on your AWS account.
-{% endhint %}

 {% hint style="info" %}
 If you want to run your app against one of this service (e.g. `db`), you may need to edit your app environment or sequelize config to pass the proxy credentials.